The Origins of Here to Stay

 Three years later

 Eventually, I had identified 6,000 of the 8,000 ancestor possibilities one has at the thirteenth generation.
-(Obviously, in small population one finds many duplicates.)
-I now knew the majority of those who comprise the earliest of my Franco-North-American ancestry.
+(Obviously, in a small population one finds many duplicates.)
+I now knew the majority of those who comprise the earliest ancestors in my Franco-North-American history.

 What was missing, and was soon to follow, was a deep dive into the history of the first generation: struggles with turning forests into arable and pasture lands, Indian wars, birthing, community organization, and even some everyday life.